 It’s an industry standard of sorts to divide mobile apps into three categories based on complexity:

-Simple apps have minimum features, most of which are either fairly standard or pretty easy to build.
+- Simple apps have minimum features, most of which are either fairly standard or pretty easy to build.
 Think of this kind of app as a minimum viable product (MVP), an app with the minimum features required to collect feedback and validate the app idea.
 Some finished apps are similarly simple.
-Building a simple app can take between two to four months, give or take, and cost $10,000 to $20,000.
+Building a simple app can take from 2 to 4 months, give or take, and the simple app development cost varies from $18,000 to $60,000.

-Medium complexity mobile apps take about half a year to build, sometimes up to ten months.
+- Medium complexity mobile apps take about 6 months to build, sometimes up to 10 months.
 Medium complexity apps have more screens, more features, and more complex features than simple apps.
 If a simple app has a basic login feature, for instance, a medium complexity app would have integration for social login via Facebook.
-That’s a basic example so you get the idea.
-The cost to make an app of medium complexity will most likely start at $25,000 and can go up to about $50,000.
+That’s a basic example, so you get the idea.
+The cost to make an app of medium complexity will most likely start at $50,000 and can go up to about $130,000.

-Finally, there are complex apps.
-These are the apps with the most sophisticated features, like augmented and virtual reality, bots, payment integration, NFC (near-field communication), and media streaming.
-Depending on the number of such complex features, development can take from seven to eight months or even more than a year.
-The average cost to develop an app with complex features begins at $50,000 and can go up to $500,000 or even more.
+- Complex apps are the apps with the most sophisticated features, like augmented and virtual reality, bots, payment integration, NFC (near-field communication), and media streaming.
+Depending on the number of such complex features, development can take from 7 months to more than a year.
+The average cost to create an app with complex features begins at $130,000 and can go up to $500,000 or even more.

-Story points is a system that’s being used increasingly in Agile development.
+- In story points, a system that’s being used increasingly in Agile development.
 The gist of the story points system is that instead of trying to predict how much time development of a particular feature will take, the feature (or story) is assigned a number of points for difficulty.
-The difficulty is a sum of three parameters:

 Story points are relative.
 The team decides on the smallest story (the simplest, with the fewest risks and least effort required) and assigns it 2 story points.
 Then all other stories are compared to it and are assigned points in comparison.
 Usually, stories start with 2 points.
 Not 1 since during development something is always added or removed and there might appear a story worth fewer points than the one previously thought to be the smallest.